ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/stac/stac-browser/index.md

 # Stac-Browser

-## Landing Page
+### Landing Page

 Finally, what we really want to see.

-It turns an ugly JSON file into a user friendly experience.
+It converts what looks like an JSON file into a user friendly experience.
 Please open a browser and go to the KyFromAbove Stac-Browser **Landing Page**:

 ```cmd
 https://kygeonet.ky.gov/stac